4W4I5/Semester-6-Notes/VARE/Sessional 1 Prep/Sessional 1 Prep Notes.md

 # Lecture 2: History of malware
 - Malware is a software that is written with the intention of disrupting networks, causing harm to user/computer
 	- Without the knowledge of the user (Ransomware only reveals itself when the data is encrypted)
-- Taxonomy
+- Taxonomy of malware
-	- Malicious programs
+	- Malicious programs aka malware
 		- Needs a host
 			- Trapdoors
 			- Logic Bombs